vitaly/glue.nvim/README.md

 glue.listen("*.toggle", handler)  -- matches "neo-tree.toggle", "file-browser.toggle", etc.
 ```

-You can also filter by participant name:
+You can also filter by context name:

 ```lua
 -- Only ask conform.nvim, not other formatters